hkkelderman/flatiron_blog_posts/_posts/2019-12-14-why_i_chose_data_science.markdown

 My skills with R have greatly impacted the work at EIP, and I understand the power that programming and data science can bring to small organizations like mine.
 For example, we maintain a website called [Ashtracker](http://ashtracker.org/), which presents groundwater contamination from coal ash disposal sites.
 In 2017, companies that owned 265 different coal ash disposal sites were required to report a year’s worth of groundwater monitoring data.
 Our organization, with the help of a few partner groups, collected, entered, checked, and finally presented all of that data on our website.
 With the use of a script I wrote in R, I was solely responsible for the final check, making sure there were no errors in our data.
 The data was also published in a report, where with the help of R, I got to run analysis on all the data we had put together.
 Just for reference, each site had between 8 and 20 different groundwater monitoring wells, each well measured concentrations for 21 different contaminants, and each well measured those contaminants on at least 8 different dates.
 The resulting dataframe was well over a million lines of data.
 But it was no problem to handle, thanks to R.

-Fast forward to today, I chose to further my education in data science through Flatiron to further reinforce concepts learned in prior courses and to add new programming lanugages to my data toolkit.
-I know firsthand how helpful these skills are to small organizations and goverment entities, and I want to continue increasing efficiency and analytical capacity for organizations like EIP by learning them.
+Fast forward to today, I chose to further my education in data science through Flatiron to further reinforce concepts learned in prior courses and to add new programming languages to my data toolkit.
+I know firsthand how helpful these skills are to small organizations and government entities, and I want to continue increasing efficiency and analytical capacity for organizations like EIP by learning them.